Guy Fisher

 Listen to your stakeholders.
 Did you give them enough clarity on what they needed to do?
 Did you give key stakeholders enough time to review the information and absorb and consider making decisions quickly in a considered manner?

 Look back at what's gone wrong.
-Then start looking forward to what the ideal process looks like and map out committees, stakeholders, governance, and the team, ensuring you got the right capabilities to deliver an efficient process.
+Then plan the ideal process and map out committees, stakeholders, and governance.
+Make sure the M&A team has the right capability and efficient process.

 If you've got time, start developing templates so you can move quickly, such as due diligence reports templates for key work stream leaders, steering committee updates, risk statuses, reports, NDAs, and a whole bunch of artifacts you use regularly.
 Make sure that aligns with your risk function.